triole/mailonfail/readme.md

 ## Synopsis

 Mailtofail sends a notification email when a command fails.
-I hope that it is useful especially for cron jobs.
+It might be useful especially for cron jobs.

 ## Syntax